 Finally it’s the Dunree Aran cardigan for her which takes it’s name from local beauty spot Dunree Bay, also on the Inishowen Peninsula near the hoem of Crana Knits.
 Once again the stunning craftswoman does all the talking in this outstanding hand knitted Aran.
 Roslaeen and her team truly do create works of art!

-Thanks so much for joining me on my Meet The Makers roadtrip.
+Thanks so much for joining me on my Meet The Makers road trip.
 Next time, I continue my search for a little piece of Ireland along The Wild Atlantic Way with a visit to the second of our Donegal makers, Mc Nutt.

 Take care of yourselves and each other,